ferrellsl/Graphapp/README.md

 under MacOS using the XCode command line tools and on Ubuntu 20.
 A progress-bar indicator has also been added to this fork which is not present in the original library.

+The file dialogs that are part of GraphApp are very rudimentary and very ugly.
+I recommend using TinyFileDialogs found here:https://sourceforge.net/projects/tinyfiledialogs/files/ which also provide native file dialogs for the target system.

 A complete reference manual can be found online at:  http://enchantia.com/software/graphapp/doc/manual/index.html or in the https://github.com/ferrellsl/Graphapp/blob/master/graphapp_manual.pdf file in the root of this repository.